PKua007/rampack/doc/output-formats.md

 )
 ```

-Internal RAMPACK text representation of a simulation snapshot, stored to a file with name `filename`.
-Apart from box
+Internal RAMPACK text representation of a simulation snapshot, stored to a file with the name given by the `filename`
-dimensions and particles' positions and orientation is contains simulation metadata as key=valye pairs.
-Format's
+argument.
+Apart from box dimensions and particles' positions and orientations, it contains simulation metadata (which
-specification is technically not a part of the public interface, thus it may change in the future (however retaining the
+is used to resume an interrupted simulation) as key=value pairs.
+Format's specification is technically not a part of the
-software support).
+public interface; thus it may change in the future (retaining the software support of older versions).
+Currently, is has

-Currently, RAMSNAP files have the following structure:
+the following structure:

 ```text
 [k]